1922 Auckland Rugby League season

 The 1922 Auckland Rugby League was the 14th in its history.
 There were 68 teams playing across the various grades.
 City Rovers won the first grade championship for the 5th time, with Ponsonby winning the Roope Rooster for the 2nd time.
 City Rovers also defended the Challenge Shield, warding off efforts from Petone, Tongariro, and Huntly to lift it from them.
-Bill Davidson set a record for points scored in an Auckland club rugby league season with 116 for City Rovers.
-He and his brothers Ben and George between them scored 186 of City Rover's 339 points which was also a competition record for a team in a single season.
+The twenty two year old Bill Davidson set a record for points scored in an Auckland club rugby league season with 116 for City Rovers.
+He and his brothers Ben and their Olympic sprinting brother George between them scored 186 of City Rover's 339 points which was also a competition record for a team in a single season.
 City scored a further 19 points in the Roope Rooster competition and 85 points in their 3 Challenge Shield matches for 443 points in all official games.

 It was an incredibly busy year for the Auckland representative team.
 They played more matches than some club teams had played in earlier seasons with ten matches in total.
 There was also an Auckland Provincial team match against New South Wales, and one Auckland B fixture with the team making the trip down to Cambridge to play the local side.
 Bill Davidson also led the representative team in scoring with 37 points.